Pedro Penduko at ang Mga Engkantao

 Pedro Penduko at ang Mga Engkantao (lit.
-'Pedro Penduko and the Enchanted People') is the fifth season of Komiks. and is the second installment of the Pedro Penduko comics series.
+'Pedro Penduko and the Enchanted People') is a Philippine television drama fantasy series broadcast by ABS-CBN.
+The series is the first installment of Komiks.
+Directed by Dondon S. Santos and Mister Fonzy, it stars Matt Evans, Oyo Boy Sotto, Maja Salvador, Denise Laurel, Arron Villaflor and Makisig Morales.
+It aired on the network's Saturday evening line up from May 5 to October 27, 2007, replacing Komiks: Da Adventures of Pedro Penduko and was replaced by 1 vs. 100.
 In this story, Pedro will not be the only one who will fight the evil Kalagua.
 He would be with the five chosen "Engkantao".